Open In Colab Return to Book Website

 })

-# --- Three regressions with increasing controls ---
+# --- Run three regressions with progressively more controls ---

 pd.DataFrame({